 Jerry O’Flarity: Though not spelled the same, named after a local pro hockey player from years ago.

-Daltrey: Named after, and bears a slight resemblance to, Roger of The Who.
+Daltrey: Named after, and bears a resemblance to, Roger of The Who (1983 press photo of Roger wearing a tricorn).

 Mr. Jamieson: Named after the author’s younger brother, Jamie.